Biography of President George H.W. Bush

 On active duty from August 1942 to September 1945 during World War II, Mr. Bush flew torpedo bombers off the USS San Jacinto.
 On September 2, 1944, Mr. Bush's plane was hit by anti-aircraft fire while making a bombing run over the Bonin Island of Chichi Jima, 600 miles south of Japan.
 Although the plane was afire and severely damaged, he completed his strafing run on the targeted Japanese installation before flying towards sea to bail out.
 Mr. Bush was able to bail out successfully and was rescued by a Navy submarine, the USS Finback.
 Tragically, his two crew members were killed.
 For his courageous service in the Pacific Theater, Mr. Bush was awarded the Distinguished Flying Cross and three Air Medals.

 On January 6, 1945, George married Barbara Pierce of Rye, New York.
 Today they are the parents of five children: George, John (Jeb), Neil, Marvin, and Dorothy Bush Koch.
 Their second child, Robin, died of leukemia in 1953.
-The Bushes have 13 grandchildren.
+The Bushes have 15 grandchildren and one great grandchild.

 Following World War II, Mr. Bush entered Yale University, where he pursued a degree in economics and served as captain of the varsity baseball team.
 He graduated Phi Beta Kappa in 1948.

 After his graduation, George and Barbara Bush moved to Texas, where he worked as an oil field supply salesman for Dresser Industries.
 In 1951, he co-founded a small royalty firm, The Bush-Overbey Oil Development Company.
 Two years later he co-founded the Zapata Petroleum Corporation.
 In 1954, at the age of 30, he became co-founder and president of a third firm, Zapata Off-Shore.
 Zapata pioneered in experimental offshore drilling equipment.